 Sheryl Gay Stolberg from the New York Times gave an idea for the possible exit strategy for Sessions to get out of the DOJ so that marijuana legalization can move forward and not be stifled by what Jeff Sessions and the Trump Administration may be planning.
 Stolberg agrees that a trade should be considered which is to swap Sessions for Roy Moore in the Senate and find an interim person for the attorney general position.
 But, do you think that Sessions is going to want to give up his position as attorney general?
 This is not something that Jeff Session has on his mind, of course because of all the controversy that Roy Moore is causing to the Republican Party as a whole.

 One of the ideas previously discussed is to get Roy Moore out of the mix is to take Jeff Session from the Attorney General position and placing him back in the seat.
 This would allow for more marijuana legalization in different states.
 The ultimate idea to execute such plan is for the governor of Alabama, Kay Ivey to conduct the appointment of Jeff Sessions to his previous Senate seat.
 But, with Jeff Sessions and Donald Trump not being in the best of terms since his recusal in the Russian investigation, this might not be the best bet.
 For the marijuana legalization, so much is on the line.

-To know more about marijuana legalization, visit the Cannabis Training University today!
+To know more about marijuana legalization, enroll in Cannabis Training University's cannabis college courses today!